 The ghost anemone is a jelly-like invertebrate with a flat, rounded base and stinging tentacles at the top of an elongated stalk.
 It lives on rocks, reefs, pilings and other hard surfaces throughout the Chesapeake Bay.

-Found throughout the Chesapeake Bay
+Found throughout the Chesapeake Bay.

+Ghost anemones reproduce both sexually and asexually.
+Asexual reproduction takes place when a new, identical anemone sprouts from the base of the body.
 To reproduce sexually, anemones release eggs and sperm into the water.
 Eggs produce free-swimming larvae that eventually settle onto a hard surface.